 But if you ever want to look credible, build an audience and make money blogging, then you need your own blog, on your own domain name, with your own hosting.
 That way, you make the rules and control your content.

 If I were you, I’d start with a self-hosted blog on my own domain from day one.
-Setting up a blog like this is WAY easier and less expensive than you think.
+Setting up a self-hosted blog is way cheaper than you think.
 Save yourself future stress and invest on your blog.

 Step 2: Finding a domain name and web hosting provider

 To set up a self-hosted blog on your own domain name, you’ll need two things:

 Domain name – This will be your unique blog address where people can find you..
 For example, Facebook’s Domain is www.facebook.com.
 Your new blog domain name will be www.YourName.com, except you’ll choose what’s going to be behind YourNewBlog.
 The cost of a domain name is usually $12/NGN 4,200 per year.